DevCycleHQ/android-client-sdk/README.md

     .build()

 dvcClient.initialize(object : DVCCallback<String?> {
-    override fun onSuccess(result: String?) {
+    override fun onSuccess(result: String) {
-        // User Configuration loaded successfully from DevCycle }
+        // user configuration loaded successfully from DevCycle }

     override fun onError(t: Throwable) {
-        // User Configuration failed to load from DevCycle, default values will be used for Variables.
+        // user configuration failed to load from DevCycle, default values will be used for Variables.
     }
 })
 ```

-The user object needs either a `user_id`, or `isAnonymous` set to `true` for an anonymous user.

 ## Using Variable Values